svx/k8-traefik/docs/tutorial.md

 :::note
 It is possible to expose a *Service* in different ways!

-Depending on your working environment and use case, the `spec.type` might change.
+Depending on your working environment and use case, the `spec:type` might change.

 <!-- markdownlint-disable -->
 It is **important** to understand the available [*ServiceTypes*](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types "Link to Kubernetes doc about ServiceTypes") before proceeding to the next step.